What is Delta 9 THC? Effects, Benefits, Risks, and Legal Status Explained

 Frequently Asked Questions

 Nope.
 To be federally legal, delta-9 THC products must be derived from hemp with a THC potency of no more than 0.3% by dry weight.
-But some states have stricter laws and some ban THC entirely.
+But some states have stricter laws, and some ban THC entirely.
+Plus, the regulatory landscape is actively changing.
+See our full breakdown in the legal status section above or in our guide to the federal hemp situation.

 References